Maghnie/docs/engineers/analytics.md

 ### Results

-Results of analytics functions are structured to deliver simple to navigate insights and fast to apply measures on how to improve operational performance.
+Results of analytics functions are structured to deliver simple-to-navigate insights and fast-to-apply measures on how to improve operational performance.

 Therefore, each result regardless of the analytics function includes

 * one qualitative **warning level**, ****aka. traffic light color,
 * one **interpretation,**
 * zero to n **recommendations,**
-* zero to n **KPIs, and**
+* zero to n **KPIs**, and
 * zero to n **timeseries.**

 These categories are explained below.
 While the warning level, interpretation, and recommendation are specified for all analysis functions equally, KPIs and timeseries differ between each analysis function.